inuldev/inultrim/README.md

 ### Deploying to Vercel

 This application is configured for easy deployment to Vercel.
-Both the frontend and backend can be deployed separately.
+Both the frontend and backend need to be deployed separately.

-> **Note**: For detailed backend deployment instructions, see the [VERCEL_DEPLOYMENT.md](backend/VERCEL_DEPLOYMENT.md) file in the backend directory.
-This contains updated instructions and troubleshooting tips.
+> **Note**: For detailed backend deployment instructions and troubleshooting, see the [VERCEL_DEPLOYMENT.md](backend/VERCEL_DEPLOYMENT.md) file in the backend directory.

 #### Frontend Deployment